 Method 1: The member’s pay is reduced in return for additional leave and income tax liability is not determined on the value of that leave.
 This is, in effect, authorised leave of absence.
 The authorised leave of absence reduces the member’s income before tax and NIC deductions.
 The value of this cannot be added back into the member’s pensionable as a pensionable emolument because the sum has not had income tax liability determined on it.

-In the 2015 Scheme, there is no requirement for contributions to be paid for any part of a period of authorised unpaid leave of absence of more than 30 days.
+There is no requirement for contributions to be paid for any part of a period of authorised unpaid leave of absence of more than 30 days.
 Instead, it is the employee’s choice whether to cover the period of absence for pension purposes.
 If the employee chooses to do so, this will be by paying an age-related Additional Pension Contribution (APC) to cover the amount of pension ‘lost’ during the period of unpaid leave of absence.
-See section 14 for further details.
+See section 15 for further details.

 If the member’s annual pay is £20,001 and they take 35 days authorised unpaid leave of absence, their pay will be reduced: